The first implantable pacemaker was designed in 1958 to treat heart arrhythmias.

 You can check out the highlights of an interview we conducted with Dr. Porges right below.

-The these highlights interested you, check out our other series on Treating Trauma.
+The these highlights interested you, check out our other courses on trauma here.

 Please comment below.